Year 2 newsletter Aut 1 2022

 Together we will do the best possible job we can to make sure that your children are always learning, laughing and growing together.

 Please help your child to remember to bring their reading record, and reading book to school in their book bag every day.
-The children will bring home a phonics book and a school reading book.
-We will make sure that your child will read to an adult three times a week.
-In addition to this we are also giving the children an opportunity to choose one of our books from the yr2 class to read with parents or other family members, these books do not always have to be read by the children, some may not be at the correct reading level but they are books that the children will be able to share with family and discuss.
-They can help children discover what authors they may like and help distinguish genres.
-During school the children will also take part in guided reading sessions.
+The children will bring home a reading book linked closely to their phonics progression.
+We will make sure that your child reads to an adult regularly throughout the week.
+The children will also bring home a book talk bag which contains one of our specially selected books to read together and some activities to complete upon reading.
+These will ensure that your child is being exposed to a wide range of books by lots of excellent authors and will support your child in developing a love of reading.
+During school the children will also take part in guided reading sessions and will bring these books home.
 It is really important that you make the time to read with your child every day at home, so that they can practise the skills that they are learning in school and become confident, fluent readers.

-The children will also be looking at woodland stories and focusing on characters and settings resulting in creating a story of their own.
+This term the children will be looking at woodland stories and focusing on characters and settings resulting in creating a story of their own.
 Grammar and punctuation will be embedded throughout.
-Alongside this learning, the children will be practising their handwriting, working towards cursive joined writing.
-There will be a focus on making sure letters are formed correctly, and are of the correct size.
+Alongside this learning, the children will be practising their handwriting.
+There will be a focus on making sure letters are formed correctly and are of the correct size.

 A homework grid will be given to the children and also on the website on the class 2 homework page.
 Children will be able to choose the piece of homework they do each week and choose how they would like to present it.
 Please help your child to remember to bring it into school every Monday.
 Homework is important as the children are practising skills taught in class.

-Please make sure your child comes to school in the appropriate P.E kit on Mondays and Thursdays.
+Please make sure your child comes to school in the appropriate P.E kit on Mondays and Wednesdays.

 It is almost certain that the children will have fun and get muddy!